What Is The Hardest Material On Earth?

 Table of Contents (click to expand)

 Diamond scores a perfect 10 on the Mohs hardness scale, indicating that it is the hardest natural material when subjected to scratching.
-However, lonsdaleite, a substance found in meteorites, is predicted to be even harder than diamond.
+However, lonsdaleite (hexagonal diamond), a substance found in meteorites, was confirmed in 2025 to be marginally harder than diamond.

 Ask any science-loving geek “what is the hardest material?” and he will undoubtedly reply diamond.